mooxphp/moox/README.md

 - Move asset logic to core:
   core should be able to load and mix all assets, own assets as well as assets of all registered packages with own assets.
 Asset loading should be done as follows:
-  - Mix all global assets to core.css and core.js
+  - Mix all global assets to core.css and core.js - core does only tall-stack, no own assets
-  - Mix all theme-specific assets to theme.css and theme.js
+  - Mix all theme-specific assets to theme.css and theme.js - theme depends on own tailwind-conf?
-  - Load or mix and merge all component-specific assets to page.css and page.js
+  - Load (or mix and merge) all component-specific assets (to page.css and page.js)
 - Move loading logic to core
   - Core (as well as a backup class for loading components without core) should be able to load ...
     - Backend Modules